Join or Sign In

 Episode 15

-Saudi citizens accused of crimes in the U.S. have fled back to their home country before trial.
-Victims of those crimes want to know whether Saudi Arabia is helping them evade justice.
-One California hospital chain got so big and its prices so high, that it led to a landmark lawsuit against the company the state's attorney general said will help curb the soaring costs of healthcare.
-The "excited delirium," a controversial syndrome mentioned in many cases of deaths in police custody.
+Saudi citizens accused of crimes in the U.S. flee back to their home country before trial; a California hospital chain that got so big and its prices so high that it led to a landmark lawsuit against the company; excited delirium.

 Episode 16